St. Joseph the Worker Shrine

 Pure in Heart

 Pure in Heart (young adults ages 18-35) meets at 7pm in the Shrine Conference Room on the 2nd and 4th Tuesday of every month.
-The next session will be January 14th .
+The next session will be on February 11th .
 Learn more

 Downes Parking Garage Ticket Validation